Xmorelle/webpage/index.md

 - **03/2020** : A new page opens up with a fresh start in the city of Lyon (France) where I am joining the IMP lab (Ingénierie des Matériaux Polymères - UMR 5223) at INSA for a short stay to prepare the final stage of the CNRS recruitment process with the auditions planned in early April.

-- **02/2020** : Quick return by the alma matter at UCLouvain where I'll have the pleasure to present an invited seminar on my research on [Hydrogels under extreme environment](https://uclouvain.be/en/research-institutes/immc/agenda.html?id=6453) on the 26th of February at 4:15pm in BARB 03.
+- **02/2020** : Quick return by the alma matter at _UCLouvain_ where I'll have the pleasure to present an invited seminar on my research on [Hydrogels under extreme environment](https://uclouvain.be/en/research-institutes/immc/agenda.html?id=6453) on the 26th of February at 4:15pm in BARB 03.

 - **10/2019** : Seminars series coming in!
-I'll have the pleasure to present some of my last research both on the 13th of November during a thematic workshop on Soft Matter Mechanics at SIMM group in Paris, as well as on the 28th of November where I will be giving an invited talk at the Van der Walls-Zeeman Institute (Institute of Physics) of the University of Amsterdam.
+I'll have the pleasure to present some of my last research both on the 13th of November during a thematic workshop on Soft Matter Mechanics at _SIMM group_ in Paris, as well as on the 28th of November where I will be giving an invited talk at the Van der Walls-Zeeman Institute (Institute of Physics) of the _University of Amsterdam_.

 - **9/2019** : Abstract acceptance notification => I will be presenting our latest results on adhesion of PSAs on textured surfaces at the "20th Journées d'études sur l'adhésion" (JADH19) in Annecy in december.